kindtek/devels-playground/README.md

 ### [**kali-cli**](https://hub.docker.com/repository/docker/kindtek/devels-playground/tags?name=kali-cli)

-apt-get install apt-utils apt-transport-https curl libssl-dev locales openssh-server sudo ssh systemd-sysv sysvinit-utils wget
+_apt-get install apt-utils apt-transport-https curl libssl-dev locales openssh-server sudo ssh systemd-sysv sysvinit-utils wget_

-#### At a very portable 300MB, this lightweight Kali image will fit on the smallest of hard drives and packs a punch with all the basic essentials and comes with the [devels-workshop repo](https://github.com/kindtek/devels-workshop#idle-hands-are-the-developers-workshop)
+#### At a very portable 300MB, this lightweight Kali image will fit on the smallest of hard drives and packs a punch with all the basic essentials.
+It comes with the [devels-workshop repo](https://github.com/kindtek/devels-workshop#idle-hands-are-the-developers-workshop) preloaded

 ```bash
 # windows kali-cli cheat code